List of films considered the worst: At Long Last Love (theatrical version, 1975)

 At Long Last Love was renowned director Peter Bogdanovich's musical homage to great 1930s Hollywood musicals.
 It features songs by Cole Porter and stars Cybill Shepherd and Burt Reynolds.
 Film Threat wrote that it received "the most withering reviews any film ever received", while The Guardian reported that it was "savaged by critics at the time and viewed as one of the worst films ever".
-Richard Brody of The New Yorker compared it to the later critical failures of Heaven's Gate and Ishtar, writing: "critics of the time heaven’s-gated [At Long Last Love], leaving Bogdanovich ishtarred and feathered".
+Richard Brody of The New Yorker compared it to the later critical failures of Heaven's Gate and Ishtar, writing: "critics of the time heaven's-gated [At Long Last Love], leaving Bogdanovich ishtarred and feathered".
 Such reviews included Hollis Alpert's, in which he said that "This failure is so dismal that it goes beyond failure", and Esquire critic John Simon's, who said that "it may be the worst movie musical of this – or any – decade".
 Meanwhile, Buffalo News film critic Jeff Simon wrote, "About 45 minutes in, it became apparent to one and all that this was one of the worst and most embarrassing major-talent turkeys of all time."
-Bogdanovich, who was also the screenwriter, sent press releases to newspapers across the country apologizing for this film.
+Bogdanovich, who was also the screenwriter, sent press releases to newspapers across the country apologizing for the film.

 CNN later noted that it had attained a legacy as being "the worst musical extravaganza in Hollywood history", and Jay Cocks has said the film was "regarded as the great white elephant catastrophe of its time".
 Lester J. Keyser wrote that it was "justly included on most lists of the ten worst films ever made", as it was included in Michael Sauter's The Worst Films of All Time, The Golden Turkey Awards and Vanity Fairs worst film list.

 Bogdanovich lamented being influenced by studio previews to cut the film before its theatrical release.
 Unbeknownst to Bogdanovich, a studio editor who preferred the director's first cut constructed his own based on the test screening version that he once had access to.
-This version subsequently aired on cable television and streamed on Netflix in place of the theatrical cut.
+This version subsequently aired on cable TV and streamed on Netflix in place of the theatrical cut.
 When news of this reached Bogdanovich, he contacted Fox and made a few finishing touches, resulting in a better received director's cut that debuted on home video in 2013.